 The Housing, Residential Rent and Relocation Board enforces the Rent Adjustment Ordinance that is set out by the Oakland City Council and fosters fair housing for a diverse population of renters.
 The board also hears appeals from decisions by Rent Adjustment Program hearing officers and develops and amends regulations for the Rent Adjustment Program.
 The Board may also make recommendations to the City Council or appropriate City Council committee pertaining to the residential rent, eviction or other City housing policy when requested to do so by the City Council or when the Board otherwise acts to do so.

 The Board consist of seven (7) regular members appointed by the Mayor and confirmed by the Council: two (2) residential rental property owners, two (2) tenants, and three (3) persons who are neither tenants nor residential rental property owners (undesignated representatives).
 The Board also has six (6) alternate members: two (2) residential rental property owners, two (2) tenants and two (2) persons who are neither a tenants nor residential rental property owners.
 Alternates may act at Board meetings in the absence of a regular Board member of the same category, and at appeal panels meetings without such an absence

 All board members serve three-year staggered terms and can serve no more than two consecutive terms.
-The Housing, Residential Rent and Relocation Board meets regularly once every two weeks on Thursday at 5:00 p.m via Zoom.
-The zoom link will be posted on the meeting’s agenda.
-Prior to the COVID-19 pandemic, the board met in Hearing Room #2 at the Oakland City Hall.
+The Housing, Residential Rent and Relocation Board meets regularly on the 2nd and 4th Thursdays at 6:00 p.m in City Hall.
+The meeting can be observed via Zoom, and the Zoom link will be posted on the meeting’s agenda.
+Zoom can be used for observation only, not participation.

 The Rent Adjustment Program Ordinance can be found at this link: https://www.oaklandca.gov/resources/read-the-oakland-rent-adjustment-program-ordinance